luz-ojeda/luz-ojeda.github.io/_i18n/en/_posts/2024-01-24-life-tasks.md

 ## Career consolidation

-At a certain point in our lives we have to find a career to pursue, whether it's raising children, a job, volunteering, anything that allows us to feel like we're making a difference in the world.
+At a certain point in our lives we have to find a career to pursue, whether it's raising children, a job, volunteering or anything that allows us to feel like we're making a difference in the world.

 It is during this task that we achieve the consolidation of this career or experience “drift”.